Our Happy Thanksgiving images and memes will help you celebrate the holiday in style.

 As soon as we take off our Halloween masks, thoughts of goblins give way to thoughts of gobbling.
-Thanksgiving is the official kickoff to the holiday season.
-It even marks the start of Christmas-music season on the radio.
+Thanksgiving is the official kickoff to the holiday season and a great time to celebrate with family and friends.
+It even marks the start of the Christmas music season on the radio.

 A Native American Holiday

-History books tell us our present-day Thanksgiving celebration traces its roots back to Plymouth, Massachusetts, in November of 1621, a year after the Pilgrims docked at Plymouth Rock.
+History books tell us our present-day Thanksgiving celebration traces its roots back to Plymouth, Massachusetts.
+It started in November of 1621, a year after the Pilgrims docked at Plymouth Rock.

 In March of 1621, Samoset, a member of the Abenaki tribe, came into the Pilgrim’s camp.
 He spoke enough English to communicate — barely — with the Pilgrims.
 A few days later, he paid a return visit and brought along a friend who spoke better English.

-A 3-Day Celebration
+A Three-Day Celebration

 But after Massasoit buddied up to William Bradford, the Pilgrim’s Governor, these leaders planned a 3-day celebration — the fast became a feast.
 We don’t know if the participants actually referred to it as “Thanksgiving.”
 But the joint celebration heralded the start of a half-century of considerable harmony between the colonists and the Wampanoags.

-Comedian Jon Stewart put it this way “I celebrated Thanksgiving in an old-fashioned way.
+Comedian Jon Stewart put it this way: “I celebrated Thanksgiving in an old-fashioned way.
 I invited everyone in my neighborhood to my house, we had an enormous feast, and then I killed them and took their land.”

 Everyone’s Thankful When Thanksgiving Comes Around – When was the First?

 While most of us associate the first Thanksgiving with the Pilgrims in Massachusetts, many Virginians are likely to argue the point.
 In 1619 — a year before the Pilgrims’ arrival — 38 English settlers landed at Berkeley Hundred in Virginia.

-Recognizing the legitimacy of both states’ claims as the birthplace of our Thanksgiving, President John Kennedy issued a tactful proclamation in 1963: “Over three centuries ago,” he declared, “our forefathers in Virginia and Massachusetts, far from home in a lonely wilderness, set aside a time of thanksgiving.”
+Recognizing the legitimacy of both states’ claims as to the birthplace of our Thanksgiving, President John Kennedy issued a tactful proclamation in 1963: “Over three centuries ago,” he declared, “our forefathers in Virginia and Massachusetts, far from home in a lonely wilderness, set aside a time of thanksgiving.”

 Others maintain that neither Massachusetts nor Virginia hold the honor.
 Some contend that the first “Thanksgiving” services in what is now America date back to Spanish explorers in 1589 (San Elizario, Texas) or possibly even 1565 (St. Augustine, Florida).